getzep/zep-python/README.md

 **Returns**

-- List[SearchResult]: A list of SearchResult objects representing the search results.
+- `List[SearchResult]`: A list of SearchResult objects representing the search results.

 **Raises**

-- UnexpectedResponseError: If the API response format is unexpected.
+- `UnexpectedResponseError`: If the API response format is unexpected.

 ```python
 search_payload = SearchPayload({}, "What food is served in Iceland?")